dream-num/Luckysheet/docs/guide/api.md

 - **Parameter**：

-	- {Number} [columnInfo]: Correspondence between the number of columns and the width
+	- {Object} [columnInfo]: Correspondence between the number of columns and the width

 	- {PlainObject} [setting]: optional parameters
 		+ {Number} [order]: Worksheet subscript; the default value is the current worksheet subscript